Higher Risk of Complications Makes Preventive Measures Essential for People with Asthma

 - Stock up on food and entertainment (movies, books, games) to minimize time spent in public places.

-- Symptoms of H1N1 flu include:
+- Symptoms of H1N1 flu include fever; extreme tiredness; lack of appetite; and coughing.

 Some people with the virus have also reported a runny nose, sore throat, nausea, vomiting and diarrhea.